 Set Up Your Development Environment for Agentforce DX

 Setting up your Agentforce DX environment is similar to setting up your Salesforce DX environment but with a few agent-specific extras.
-If you're already a Salesforce pro-code developer, you've probably completed most of these tasks or are familiar with them.
+If you're a Salesforce pro-code developer, you've likely completed most of these tasks or are familiar with them.

 -

-Install the Salesforce Extension Pack into VS Code from the VS Code Marketplace.
+Install the Salesforce Extension Pack for VS Code from the VS Code Marketplace.

 -